-Project teams are given the flexibility to decide as a group to complete their project in a shorter time period by committing more hours up front or to spread their commitment evenly over the course of the academic year.
-Team members work with a Community Mentor (described in more detail further in this FAQ to determine a schedule for project conception, development, check-ins and deliverables that can be adjusted as appropriate and necessary.
+Your team will typically work with a Team Mentor (described in more detail further in this FAQ) to determine a schedule for project conception, development, check-ins and deliverables that can be adjusted as appropriate and necessary.

-Shortly following their acceptance into the program, Mistletoe Research Fellowship recipients are given travel support and accommodation to attend a three-day Matching Workshop in July or August at which they will be onboarded into the program, form teams, match with a startup, and meet community mentors.
+In the late Fall, following their acceptance into the program, Research Fellowship recipients are given travel support and accommodation to attend our in-person "MRF Match Workshop" at which they will be onboarded into the program, form teams, match with a startup, and meet community mentors.

 Is of an appropriate scope (not too broad or too narrow) for a project of approximately 100 hours

 Will result in a physical improvement to the startup's product.
 This means it cannot be a software problem where your team builds software or an app that is to be used commercially.

 Can be solved without the use of physical materials or testing by the Research Fellows.

 These guidelines have been put in place to set clear expectations for all parties, protect PhD participants from ‘go-around employment,’ and to ensure that these startups receive a meaningful engagement for their time and participation.